orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 1. **Extension based insights.** <br/>
 These types of insights are working via Extension API.
 This means that we are fetching insight data via extension.
-At the moment, we have only at least two insight extensions that are working like that.
+At the moment, we have at least two insight extensions that are working like that.
 <br /> &nbsp;
    - [Search based insight (line chart)](https://github.com/sourcegraph/sourcegraph-search-insights)
    - [Code stats insight (pie chart)](https://github.com/sourcegraph/sourcegraph-code-stats-insights). <br />

-> These extensions are running on the frontend and making multiple network requests to prepare and process insight data and then passing this data to the React page component to render charts.
+> These extensions are running on the frontend and making multiple network requests to prepare and process insight data and then pass this data to the React page component to render charts.
 > You can find extension documentation here [Sourcegraph extensions](../sourcegraph_extensions.md)

 2. **Backend based insights.** <br/>
 These insights are working via our graphql API only.
-At the moment, only search based (line chart) can be backend-based insight.
+At the moment, only search based insight (line chart) can be backend-based insight.
 Code stats insight (pie chart) works only via extension API.

 You can find typescript types that describe these insight entities